mrzli-other/tria/README.md

 ## License

 [MIT License](License.txt).
 Pretty much do what you want with this code and assets.
-Attribution would be nice but is not a requirement.
+Attribution would be nice but is not a requirement (you can add a link to [goranm.com](http:\\goranm.com) or this repository).
 Please note that font and sounds are work of other people (I only edited some sounds to suit my needs) and have their own licenses (see previous section).